The Bankrate promise

-The Federal Reserve typically slashes interest rates in recessions to revive an ailing economy — but in more severe crises, it might not be enough.
+The Federal Reserve typically slashes interest rates in recessions to revive an ailing economy — but in more severe crises, it might not be enough to shore up growth.

-Desperate times call for desperate measures, and in the Fed’s eyes, that means breaking out the more “unconventional” tools of keeping borrowing costs cheap and boosting growth.
-One such policy has become a household name among investors and Fed watchers in the days since the Great Recession of 2007-2009 — it’s called “quantitative easing.”
+When desperate times call for desperate measures, the Fed breaks out unconventional tools to keep borrowing costs cheap and access to credit liquid.
+One such policy has become a household name among investors and Fed watchers in the days since the Great Recession of 2007-2009: quantitative easing.

-Here’s everything you need to know about this recession-fighting Fed policy.
+Here’s everything you need to know about the Fed’s recession-fighting tool.

 Quantitative easing definition

-Quantitative easing (also known as Q.E.) is a nontraditional Fed policy more formally known as “large-scale asset purchases,” or LSAPs, where the U.S. central bank buys hundreds of billions of dollars in assets — mostly U.S. Treasury and mortgage-backed securities — to push down longer-term interest rates and provide additional stimulus to the economy.
+Quantitative easing (also known as QE) is a nontraditional Fed policy more formally known as large-scale asset purchases, or LSAPs, where the U.S. central bank buys hundreds of billions of dollars in assets, mostly U.S. Treasury securities, federal agency debt and mortgage-backed securities.

-The program is considered “nontraditional” and “unconventional” because it’s different from what the Fed usually does: adjusting the benchmark federal funds rate.
-That’s how the Fed normally guides the U.S. economy, lowering its key borrowing rate to stimulate growth and raising rates to stabilize it.
-The rate, however, normally only directly influences shorter-term rates, such as deposit yields and credit card rates.
+The program is considered nontraditional and unconventional because it’s different from what the Fed usually does to guide the U.S. economy: adjusting the benchmark federal funds rate, lowering rates to stimulate growth and raising them to stabilize it.

 How quantitative easing works